ManjiniAbraham/Manjis-Quiz-Game/README.md

 * The timig quiz has the following features:
 	* A start page with a "Start" button to start the quiz
 	* About 5 questions multiple choice questions.
-	* Timer to track time reamining for the test
+	* Timer to track time reamining for the test.
+Test should be completed with in 75 sec.
 	* Highscores page to display your scores in descending order (highest on top).

-## Known Issues:
+	* Reset and Take quiz buttons to reset all scores and take the quiz again respectively.
+	* Wrong answers will deduct 10 secs from the time remaining.